telerik/xaml-docs/controls/radoutlookbar/features/resizing.md

 ## Item Position Changed

 When the control is resized, the items positions can change from the active to the minimized and overflow areas and vice verca.
-This changed is reported via the __ItemPositionChanged__ event of RadOutlookBar.
+This change is reported via the __ItemPositionChanged__ event of RadOutlookBar.
 The event arguments provide the previous and the new positions of the corresponding item.
 To get this information, use the __OldPosition__ and __NewPosition__ properties of the event arguments.

 #### __[XAML] Example 6: Subscribing to ItemPositionChanged__
 {{region radoutlookbar-resizing-5}}